 2. Portland Children’s Museum

 Portland Children’s Museum, also in Washington Park, is more than 50,000 square feet of hands-on exhibits where children can hike in a forest, build things in the garage, push a cart around the grocery store, play veterinarian at the pet hospital or create a puppet show.
-A new outdoor exhibit, Outdoor Adventure, is expected to open in April.
+A new outdoor exhibit, Outdoor Adventure, transformed previously inaccessible land around the Museum into an amazing outdoor play space.

 3. Biking the Eastbank Esplanade